PREVIOUSLY ON… SURVIVOR!

 “Gunnar takes Teddy down!”
 Jeff calls.
 “He scores for Yenisei!”

-“You kicked some f*cking ass out there!”
+“That’s how you kick some f*ckin’ ass!”
 Vince bellows as Gunnar runs back to his elated tribe, winded but charged by the victory.
 Charlotte gives him a congratulatory hug while Teddy slogs back to his tribe.

-“You put up a hell of a fight, Ted,” Nick tries to assure him.
+“You put up a hell of a fight, Ted,” Maurice tries to assure him.

 “It wasn’t enough,” Teddy sighs.